coderefinery/manuals/zoom-mechanics.md

 ## How to signal a technical problem or that you got stuck

-If you hit a technical problem or got stuck somewhere in an exercise or type-along, please let us know:
+If you hit a technical problem or got stuck somewhere in an exercise or type-along, please let us know with the red circle symbol:

 <img src="img/problem.png" width="400"/>